WalterNadalin/ParallelKDTree/README.md

 In spite of its age, or more likely thanks to it and to the large amount of research and improvements accumulated in time, *k*-d trees are still a good pragmatical choice to perform knn (*k*-nearest neighbours) operations in many cases.

-The goal of this project is to write a parallel code that builds a *k*-d tree for *k=2*. **You must implement both the MPI and the OpenMP version**.
-Alternatively, you could opt for a single hybrid MPI-OpenMP version.
+The goal of this project is to write a parallel code that builds a *k*-d tree for *k=2*. **You must implement a hybrid MPI-OpenMP  version**.

 In order to simplify the task, the following 2 assumptions hold: